TheCesarMillan/3D-Printer-SD-Card-Fixer-for-OSX/README.md

 ### Download the latest version

-Download the latest version of the "3D Printer SD Card fixer" here
+Download the latest version of the "3D Printer SD Card fixer" [here](https://github.com/TheCesarMillan/3D-Printer-SD-Card-Fixer-for-OSX/blob/master/3D%20Printer%20SD%20Fixer.app.zip?raw=true)

 ### Install it

-Just drag and drop it to your applications folder
+Unzip the file and drag and drop it to your applications folder

 ### Run it